-- the impact of the expanded project on existing pastoral land uses (mainly associated with infrastructure corridors and potential impacts on fences, water supply and stock watering points, movement of agricultural machinery), cross referenced to section 5.16 - potential impacts and timing on access to the general public and Arid Recovery Reserve associated with relocating public roads, such as the bore field road - the impact on any affected land holders - the potential and mechanisms for local and statewide communities and businesses to tender contracts for services and supplies for any relevant components of the construction, operation and decommissioning phases of the project - the impact of accommodation requirements during the construction and operational phases - the impact of the construction workforce on local human services (e.g. housing, education and health services) and local community social and recreational environments - any potential impacts on the health of the surrounding community (this may be cross-referenced to Section 5.9).
+- the impact of the expanded project on existing pastoral land uses (mainly associated with infrastructure corridors and potential impacts on fences, water supply and stock watering points, movement of agricultural machinery), cross referenced to section 5.16 - ≠ potential impacts and timing on access to the general public and Arid Recovery Reserve associated with relocating public roads, such as the bore field road - ∉ the impact on any affected land holders - the potential and mechanisms for local and statewide communities and businesses to tender contracts for services and supplies for any relevant components of the construction, operation and decommissioning phases of the project - the impact of accommodation requirements during the construction and operational phases, including secondary construction workforce (e.g. workers involved in town expansion and other accommodation development), contractors employed on an as need basis for periodic shut downs and refurbishments and staff that would work in the shops and other service providers - the impact of the construction workforce on local human services (e.g. housing, education and health services) and local community social and recreational environments - any potential impacts on the health of the surrounding community (this may be cross-referenced to Section 5.9) and the need for health services specifically relating to families (obstetric and paediatric services), provision of family friendly open space and public spaces, provision of youth centres and community meeting places - the potential positive and negative social impacts that could result from an increased population at the town